TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight-create-failure-aad-tsg/solution-escalation.md

 <!--/issueDescription-->

-Follow the recommended documents to troubleshoot or escalate
+Follow the recommended documents to troubleshoot or escalate.

 ## **Recommended Documents**